Powell Family Cooking

 Avgolemono Sauce

-• In a bowl, whisk 2 eggs until frothy, then slowly whisk in the lemon juice.
-Gradually add 1 cup warm broth from the dolmades pot, whisking constantly.
+• In a bowl, whisk the eggs until frothy, then whisk in the lemon juice.
+Slowly drizzle in 1 cup of warm broth from the dolmades pot, whisking constantly to temper the eggs.

 • Return the mixture to a small saucepan over low heat, stirring constantly for 2-3 minutes until slightly thickened (do not boil).
 Remove dolmades from the pot, arrange on a platter, and drizzle with warm Avgolemono sauce before serving.